Hamster45105/phishfish/docs/CONFIGURATION.md

 2. Generate a new token with `Models` access
 3. Copy the token to your `.env` file

+#### Custom AI Prompts
+You can customize the AI classification prompt by creating a custom prompt file at `.data/system-prompt.txt`.

+You can find the default system prompt [here](../src/system-prompt.txt)

+**Note**: PhishFish will automatically use `.data/system-prompt.txt` if it exists, otherwise it falls back to the default prompt.

 ---

 ### Email Connection & Authentication Settings